 Written examination, based on short stories studied in class.

+Unit 6: 15%

 2 hour

+Written paper

+Content:

 Written examination paper based on poetry studied in class.

+PROGRESSION

 This is a very valued A level for students wishing to enter university for degree level work.
 It is also particularly useful for students contemplating any manner of employment within Wales and beyond.

 For further information see: Mr S Monk

 steve.monk@welshpool-hs.powys.sch.uk

 GEOGRAPHY WJEC

-GEOGRAPHY WJEC

-Minimum Entry Grades: GCSE C in GCSE Geography Desirable Entry Grades: GCSE B in GCSE Geography
+Minimum Entry Grades: GCSE C in GCSE Geography

+Desirable Entry Grades: GCSE B in GCSE Geography

+'AS'

-The AS course can be done as a stand-alone exam or as part of the whole A2 course.
+The AS course can be done as a standalone exam or as part of the whole A2 course.

 In the past, nearly all students have completed the whole A2.

 Unit 1: Changing Landscapes

 (2 hour exam, 24% of final mark)

 Tectonic Hazards

 Glacial Landscapes

 Unit 2: Changing Places

 (1 hour 30 minute exam, 16% of final mark)

 Changing Places

 Fieldwork in Physical and Human Geography

 Two Fieldwork Days: